GeorgeDavis-Ibexlabs/publish-sarif-to-jira/README.md

 :construction: Plans to build this project into a VSCode extension to submit SARIF output to JIRA direct from the IDE and track progress

+## Upcoming features

+Feature requests are currently tracked by the original author within the source code.
+Clone this repository, run a search for the term "TODO" to find the list of new features being tracked.

+1. Create sub-tasks instead of multi-lines in the JIRA Issue description
+2. Fully support Atlassian Document Format (ADF).
+Currently, a bug is limiting the ADF from appearing formatted when visiting the JIRA Issue on JIRA Cloud
+3. Create a JIRA Project if the project does not exist (Nice to have so it can be deployed per project all from CI/CD without the need to access JIRA Cloud)

 ## Contribute

-If you encounter a bug or think of a useful feature, or find something confusing in the docs, please create a new issue
+If you encounter a bug or think of a useful feature, or find something confusing in the docs, please create a new issue.

 I ♥️ pull requests.
 If you'd like to fix a bug or contribute to a feature or simply correct a typo, please feel free to do so.

 If you're thinking of adding a new feature, consider opening an issue first to discuss it to ensure it aligns with the direction of the project and potentially save yourself some time.